Research Postgraduate Degrees

 A central element of the assessment is support for Postgraduate Research students and Early Career Researchers, such as post-doctoral researchers.
 The results confirm SGIA as a great place for anyone looking to develop their research career.

 More information on Durham University’s performance in the REF2014 is available at https://www.dur.ac.uk/research/ref/

 Interested in postgraduate study?
-Click on the above image to view an online version or you can listen to the Postgraduate Prospectus podcast.
+Click on the above image to register and download or you can listen to the Postgraduate Prospectus podcast.